shilangyu/async-worker/README.md

 //...
 ```

 Some types are not [transferable](https://developer.mozilla.org/en-US/docs/Web/API/Transferable).
 Meaning you cannot send them to or recieve from a web worker.
-Notably functions are not transderable.
+Notably functions are not transferable.
 The following will **not** work:

 ```ts
 //...